 Trails + Attractions

 Various hiking trails and pathways around Chaco Culture National Park, are constructed packed dirt and rock and many of these routes are barrier-free.
 A few have a medium to small incline that travels from the parking lot to the highlighted area.
-Someone with a power wheelchair or assistance will obviously have an easier time navigating the terrain over a person with a manual wheelchair.
+Someone with a power wheelchair or assistance will obviously have an easier time navigating the terrain than a person with a manual wheelchair.
 However, using a manual wheelchair without assistance is still possible at Chaco Canyon, as long as that individual has well-developed upper body strength and endurance.

 Chaco Canyon is an exceptional location for stargazing.
 If possible, signup at the visitor center to participate in a ranger-led exploration of the night sky and discover a little more about the people of Chaco Canyon were all about.
-Right next to the visitor center is observatory center with a large telescope, which is a part of the nighttime activity.
+Right next to the visitor center is the observatory center with a large telescope, which is a part of the nighttime activity.